IRS warns of potential delays for major child poverty initiative in $1.9 trillion stimulus

 Lawmakers also hoped the IRS would pay out these new benefits on a monthly basis, though the $1.9 trillion stimulus gave the agency flexibility to do so periodically.
 Asked about the timeline, Rettig said it “might be a challenge to get into monthly right out of the box.”

 “We’re focused on trying to get these payments out to people in a meaningful manner, in a meaningful time frame,” he said.
-“And if that time frame might change in some manner I commit to getting back to you and letting you know.”
+“And if that time frame might change in some manner, I commit to getting back to you and letting you know.”

 With congressional approval imminent, Biden prepares to send checks, but big stimulus challenges loom

 Rettig’s comments Thursday illustrate the massive undertaking that awaits the Biden administration as it seeks to bring online one of the largest rescue packages in U.S. history.
-The government must distribute aid to states and localities, send funds to schools and public-health agencies in need, and dispatch another round of stimulus checks, all the while rethinking elements of the tax code — right in the middle of a still-evolving pandemic.
+The government must distribute aid to states and localities, send funds to schools and public health agencies in need, and dispatch another round of stimulus payments, all the while rethinking elements of the tax code — right in the middle of a still-evolving pandemic.

-“The success of that program is significantly dependent on how the Internet Revenue Service implements it,” said Rep. Lloyd Doggett (D-Texas), who asked the IRS about implementing the child-tax credit at the hearing.
+“The success of that program is significantly dependent on how the Internet Revenue Service implements it,” said Rep. Lloyd Doggett (D-Tex.), who asked the IRS about implementing the child tax credit at the hearing.

-To meet the task, Congress authorized nearly $2 billion to help the IRS hire additional staff and modernize its aging tech infrastructure after a decade of budget cuts largely proffered by Republicans.
+To meet the task, Congress authorized nearly $2 billion to help the IRS hire additional staff members and modernize its aging tech infrastructure after a decade of budget cuts largely proffered by Republicans.
 But the agency may not be able to take full advantage of those dollars in time for it to roll out key stimulus programs, particularly given the tight timelines Congress envisioned under the American Rescue Plan.

 Along with the child tax credit, the stimulus also granted some unemployed Americans a major reprieve, granting them a tax break on roughly $10,000 in benefits.
 The IRS also must implement that program, creating a tricky situation for the agency because some jobless Americans may have filed their taxes before Congress adopted the law.